-Family programs are made possible by Uris Brothers Foundation Endowment, The Aronson Family Foundation, Estate of Anna J. Enea, Pat and John Rosenwald Fund, Mr. and Mrs. Marvin H. Schein, Epstein Teicher Philanthropies, and The Ducommun and Gross Family Foundation.
+Family programs are made possible by Uris Brothers Foundation Endowment, The Aronson Family Foundation, Estate of Anna J. Enea, Pat and John Rosenwald Fund, Mr. and Mrs. Marvin H. Schein, the E.H.A.
+Foundation, Epstein Teicher Philanthropies, The Christian Humann Foundation, and The Ducommun and Gross Family Foundation.
+For a full list of education program funders, see metmuseum.org/educationfundingsupport.

 Poster illustration by John Kerschbaum; all other illustrations by Rebecca Clarke.
-Copyright © 2021 The Metropolitan Museum of Art
+Copyright © 2023 The Metropolitan Museum of Art